-To prove a 10% improvement in overall survival, the study requires CEL-SCI to wait until 298 events have occurred among the two main groups.
-In Phase 2 studies, Multikine increased survival by 33%.
-We believe a delay in reaching these 298 deaths could be a good sign for the success of the study.

-In late March 2019, the IDMC recommended to "continue the trial until the appropriate number of events has occurred."
-Since the study has been going on for 8.5 years, the last patients were enrolled three years ago and is finally very near to its end, they should have a fairly clear idea whether it can be successful or not.
-If it could not be successful, they could have called it "futile" as other IDMCs did for Biogen, Abbvie, Mallinckrodt and Clovis in the past 6 months.
+- To prove a 10% improvement in overall survival, the study requires CEL-SCI to wait until 298 events have occurred among the two main groups.
+In Phase 2 studies, Multikine increased survival by 33%. - We believe a delay in reaching these 298 deaths could be a good sign for the success of the study. - In October 2019 and again in April 2020, the IDMC recommended to "continue the trial until the appropriate number of events has occurred."
+Since the study has been going on for 9.5 years, the last patients were enrolled over three years ago and is finally very near to its end, they should have a fairly clear idea whether it can be successful or not.
+If it could not be successful, they could have called it "futile" as other IDMCs did for Biogen, Abbvie, Mallinckrodt and Clovis during 2019. - In conjunction with outside experts we have reviewed in detail any other factors we could think of that allow these cancer patients to live much longer than expected.
+None of the other factors appear to be able to produce this good result.
+Therefore, we believe that Multikine should be responsible for the patients living longer.